500 years on, how Magellan's voyage changed the world

 Magellan's voyage was a turning point in history, as unique as the first manned journey into outer space and the later moon landings, said NASA scientist Alan Stern, leader of its New Horizons interplanetary space probe.

-"When the first one circled the plant, (that) sort of meant that we now had our arms around the planet for the first time," he said.
+"When the first one circled the planet, (that) sort of meant that we now had our arms around the planet for the first time," he said.

 "That just transformed humanity in my view.
 I would call it the first planetary event, in the same way that Yuri Gagarin was the first off-planetary event" when the Soviet cosmonaut went into outer space.